Every day is an Open Day

 Call and arrange to visit the school at any time, on any day that we are open.

-The date for the return of application forms to the Admissions Service by 31st October 2018.
+The date for the return of application forms to the Admissions Service was 31st October 2018.

 Offers of places in the secondary transfer group (for entry in September 2019) will be posted to the child’s home address on 1st March 2019.